 - Prepare headshots for the lawyers in the featured ads.

-How long can law firms expect this process to take?
-The answer for this will vary between firms.
+- How long can law firms expect this process to take?
+The answer to this will vary between firms.
 Google states the screening process takes between 2-5 weeks.

-Another best practice for Google Screening is to only submit one of the business owners.
-Adding all the firm’s partners delays the screening process significantly.
+Another best practice for Google Screening is to submit only one of the business owners because adding all the firm’s partners delays the screening process significantly.